AlieksieievYurii/foody-application/README.md

 <img src="git-res/12.png" width=200>&nbsp;
 <img src="git-res/13.png" width=200>&nbsp;

-On the detail screen the user can order one or more food.
-Alternatively the user can add to the cart.
+In the detail screen, the user can order one or more food.
+Alternatively, the user can add to the cart.
-Desides, on the client view the user has drawer view with additional options:
+Besides, on the client view the user has drawer view with additional options:

 <img src="git-res/9.png" width=200>&nbsp;